Sherina Ebrahim, Chair

 Mahmood previously served on the Board of Directors of MeriStar Hospitality Corporation, Interstate Hotels, and Morgans Hotel Group and practiced law at Paul, Weiss, Rifkind, Wharton & Garrison LLP.

-Mahmood attended the University of British Columbia, graduated from the University of Houston, and Columbia Law School.
+Mahmood attended the University of British Columbia, and graduated from the University of Houston and Columbia Law School.
 He currently serves on the Board of Visitors for Columbia Law School and is a member of the Young Presidents’ Organization (YPO).

 Aleem Remtula, Member

 Aleem Remtula brings over 15 years of experience in impact investing with socially-responsible, venture capital and private equity funds in the U.S. and Europe.
-He is currently, a Managing Director at Developing World Markets, a U.S.-based impact investment manager that has disbursed over $1.3 billion across 50 emerging and frontier markets countries.
+He is currently a Managing Director at Developing World Markets, a U.S.-based impact investment manager that has disbursed over $1.3 billion across 50 emerging and frontier market countries.

 Nageeb Sumar, Member

 Nageeb Sumar has over fifteen years of experience in the philanthropic and nonprofit sector.
 He currently serves as Deputy Director at the Bill & Melinda Gates Foundation, where he oversees the foundation’s work on policy, systems, and innovation in philanthropy.

 Nageeb previously worked on the Gates Foundation’s government relations team, helping to partner with the U.S., Canada, Australia, Japan, and Korea.
 Nageeb has also worked as an associate at law firms in DC, focusing on international finance transactions, and at Oxfam America on microfinance and market access issues.